-Middle School at MECS comprises Years 7-9.
-Although it is part of the broader Secondary School, it is a distinct section that reflects the unique nature of our students.
-More than any other time in their lives, students in this age group will exhibit vast differences in the rate at which they mature.
+In Middle School (Years 7-9), we understand that education is much more than the passing on of knowledge – it is about helping the students become well rounded, life-long learners.The Middle School program provides students the opportunity to explore who they are and how they learn best in an innovative and challenging environment.
+While the Middle School belongs to the the broader Secondary School, it is a distinct section that reflects the unique nature of our students.
+More than any other time in their lives, students in this age group exhibit vast differences in the rate at which they mature.
 Teaching and learning in the Middle School takes into account the unique stage of our learners, while seeking to broaden their knowledge, skills, and opportunities.
 We see each child as being created in God’s image, with unique gifts that are to be celebrated and nurtured.

 Middle School Values

 Humility - Valuing others and ourselves